 A flexible premium annuity allows the contract owner to make multiple premium payments into an annuity.

 An annuity that begins to provide you with an income right after paying a single premium.
 Also known as a SPIA.

 An interest crediting strategy where the credited interest rate is calculated based partly on the upward movement of a major stock market index.
-Can be used with annuities.

 The interest-out-first rule works like this: If a withdrawal is taken from an annuity contract, the withdrawal must be treated as interest (and taxed accordingly) if the cash value of the contract exceeds the amount paid into the contract at that time.

 A policy that covers two or more lives and makes annuity payments to two or more annuitants is called a joint-life annuity.
 Sometimes payments cease at the first death and sometimes at the last death.

 "Life only" refers to an annuity settlement option or immediate annuity in which regularly scheduled payments are made from the time distribution is initiated.
 These payments then continue through the end of the annuitant's life.
 No payments will be made after the annuitant is deceased.

 Life with Period Certain

 "Life with period certain" refers to an annuity settlement option or immediate annuity in which lifetime annuity payments are made.
 However, there is a guaranteed minimum number of payments that will be made to the beneficiary if the annuitant dies within a specified period of time.